FIDE Women's Grand Prix 2019–2021: Players

 For the Gibraltar WGP, Koneru, Ju, Zhao and Sebag were replaced by Zhansaya Abdumalik, Dinara Saduakassova, Irina Bulmaga and Gunay Mammadzada.
 These replacement players were not eligible for the Candidates spots.

 Schedule and results

-The fourth stage of the Grand Prix, initially planned from 2 to 15 May 2020 in Sardinia, was postponed by FIDE due to the ongoing Coronavirus pandemic.
-FIDE announced that the fourth stop of the Women Grand Prix was to be held in Gibraltar on January 17–29, 2021, but it was then postponed again to 22 May to 2 June 2021.
+The fourth stage of the Grand Prix, initially planned from 2–15 May 2020 in Sardinia, was postponed by FIDE due to the ongoing Coronavirus pandemic.
+FIDE announced that the fourth stop of the Grand Prix was to be held in Gibraltar from 17–29 January, 2021, but it was then postponed again to 22 May – 2 June 2021.